NewAlexey/nodejs2024Q3-service/README.md

 git clone {repository URL}
 ```

+## Preparations

+Create `.env` file in app root folder.
+Just copy `.env.example` file and rename it into `.env`.

 ## Running application via Docker

 ```
 npm run docker:up
 ```
+Wait for migrations are finished.
 After starting the app on port (4000 as default) you can open
 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.